sashuu6/blog/README.md

 ## Prerequisites

-1. Server with git, docker and docker compose installed and configured.
+1. Server with git, docker and docker-compose installed and configured.
 2. Domain DNS record connected to the target server.

 ## Installation Steps

 1. Clone the repository under `bin/portfolio_webserver`.

     ```bash
     git clone https://github.com/sashuu69/portfolio_site.git bin/portfolio_webserver
     ```
-2. Create SSL certificate using the command `sudo certbot certonly --standalone -d <Host URL> -d www.<Host URL>`.
+3. Create an SSL certificate using the command `sudo certbot certonly --standalone -d <Host URL> -d www.<Host URL>`.
-3. Copy the SSL certificates under `config/ssl` and update `docker-compose.yaml` to connect the SSL certificates.
+4. Copy the SSL certificates under `config/ssl` and update `docker-compose.yaml` to connect the SSL certificates.
-4. Build using the command `docker compose build` or `docker-compose build`.
+5. Build using the command `docker compose build` or `docker-compose build`.
-5. Bring up the containers using the command `docker compose up -d` or `docker-compose up  -d`.
+6. Bring up the containers using the command `docker compose up -d` or `docker-compose up  -d`.

 ## Technologies Used

 1. Portfolio Webserver - Python Alpine
 3. Reverse Proxy - Nginx
-4. Docker compose used to create multi container application
+4. Docker compose is used to create multi-container application

-For imformation regarding the flask webpage, refer the link [sashuu69/portfolio_website](https://github.com/sashuu69/portfolio_website).
+For information about the flask webpage, please refer to the link [sashu69/portfolio_website](https://github.com/sashuu69/portfolio_website).

 ## Contributors